-Barrel Be sure that the bore and chamber are: Free of rust Clean Moving parts Lightly oiled.
-Be sure moving parts are clean and lightly oiled.
-Operate the retracting slide handle and bolt latch release several times to see that the parts function without excessive friction.
-Rear sight and windage knob Be sure the sight: Is in good condition Clean Free of grease or dirt Lightly oiled Elevation is set at 1000 Windage is set at zero The sight is down Mount (M3, MK64, M36, or M4) Be sure that the mount Is clean and lightly lubricated Is complete Functions properly Be sure all clamps are securely tightened Spare parts and tools Be sure spare parts are clean and lightly oiled Be sure spare parts kits are complete and in good condition.
-Requisition replacement parts. • Examine newly drawn parts.
+Barrel Be sure that the bore and chamber are:

+Free of rust

+Clean

+Lightly oiled.

+Moving parts Be sure moving parts are clean and lightly oiled.

+Operate the retracting slide handle and bolt

+latch release several times to see that the

+parts function without excessive friction.

+Headspace and timing Using the gauges, check to ensure that headspace

+and timing are correct.

+Rear sight and Be sure the sight:

+windage knob Is in good condition

+Clean

+Free of grease or dirt

+Lightly oiled

+Elevation is set at 1000

+Windage is set at zero

+The sight is down

+Mount (M3, MK64, Be sure that the mount

+M36, or M4) Is clean and lightly lubricated

+Is complete

+Functions properly

+Be sure all clamps are securely tightened

+Spare parts and tools Be sure spare parts are clean and lightly oiled

+Be sure spare parts kits are complete and in good

+condition.

+Requisition replacement parts.

+Examine newly drawn parts.

 T&E Be sure it is clean and lightly lubricated.

 Be sure both hand wheels work properly.

 Ammunition Be sure ammunition is properly stored.
+Ensure

-Ensure boxes and ammunition are in good condition and not oiled.
+boxes and ammunition are in good condition and

+not oiled.